kairosinc/api-examples/php-demo/verify/README.md

 ![Box Around Face](/php-demo/verify/docs/brad_angelina_verify.png?raw=true)

+** Important note:  In order to match your uploaded images against the example images, you'll have to load all of the subjects into a gallery named "verify-demo".
+You can do this easily by downloading the https://github.com/kairosinc/Kairos-SDK-PHP repo and directing your browser to https://kairos-sdk-php:8890/examples/methods_test.php.
+(Must be hosted, or run locally using a solution stack such as MAMP, WAMP, LAMP or XAMPP)

 ### JSON display

 The JSON response for the image which has been verified is displayed in the right panel when the SHOW JSON link is clicked.